DevExpress/devextreme-demos/JSDemos/Demos/Charts/SideBySideStackedBar/description.md

 This demo shows the _side-by-side stacked bar_ series that allows you to visualize data as bars stacked in different groups.
-This series type is useful when you compare an individual series' values with the total values of groups.
+This series type is useful when you compare values of an individual series with the total values of groups.

 ## Bind Chart to Data